frandorr/3DWDSRNet/README.md

 ![alt text](images/3DSRnet.png "3DSRnet framework.
 Image from original paper (2)")

+## Replacing blocks
 As stated in [(1)](https://arxiv.org/abs/1808.08718), WDSR is an architecture that can improve the EDSR performance keeping a low number of parameters to train.
 That's why I think that a 3D adaptation of its building blocks could be a great fit to the 3DSRnet framework.
 Also, WDSR uses as a residual path the original LR frame and a Conv applied to it.
-I follow the same idea, and replace the bicubic residual path with a 2DConv applied to the image's frames mean.
+I followed the same idea, and replaced the bicubic residual path with a 2DConv applied to the image's frames mean.

-So, the final architecture of mine 3DWDSRnet looks like the image above but replacing the Bicubic Upsampling and 3D-CNN Feature Extraction by 3DConvs.
-At the of the main and residual paths a PixelShift is used to reconstruct the HR frame.
+So, the final architecture of 3DWDSRnet looks like the image above but replacing the Bicubic Upsampling by 3DConvs and 3D-CNN Feature Extraction by WDSR-B blocks.
+At the end of the main and residual paths a PixelShift was used to reconstruct the HR frame.

 The proposed architecture was implemented in TensorFlow 2.0.